 Mendoza, a lively city with green avenues and trendy cafes features more than just winery trails.
 Its main square Independence Plaza, Museum of the Foundational Area and The Basilica of St. Francis are among the many attractions the wine capital offers.

 Check out our most recommended attractions in Mendoza!

 It is the main square of the city.
-It’s located two blocks away from the other four smaller plazas, San Martín, Chile, Italia, and España.
+Two blocks away from other four smaller plazas, San Martín, Chile, Italia, and España.

 General San Martin Park is a beautiful, large, densely wooded area of the city.
 In order to reach The Hill of Glory, where the national monument to the Andean Army is located, visitors must enter through San Martín Park.
 There are signs pointing in its direction.